Lee-Talman/cad-map-dotnet/README.md

 A tool to capture Block entity data from DWG files using the AutoCAD .NET API.

 # Installation
 Using the NETLOAD command, import the `cad-map-dotnet.dll` from cad-map-dotnet/bin.
-You'll need a SQL database formatted appropriately to store the information - either generate one yourself from reading the SQL write-out commands in the DBLoadUtil.cs class (I would be very impressed if you could do this) or load it from `SQLManager_CADDB.sql`.
+You'll need a SQL database formatted appropriately to store the information (see below).

 ## Setting up the SQL Database
 Download [SQL Server Express](https://www.microsoft.com/en-us/Download/details.aspx?id=101064) and follow the instructions to set it up using your computer's name as the local host.
 You can find your computer name on Windows by searching for "System Information" and then looking at "System Name".
 Then, run the query `CreateDB_CADDB.sql` to create a database, as well as the remaining `CreateTable_*.sql` to generate the remaining tables inside the database.